TOP

 Image courtesy of Unsplash

-While smoking or vaping is technically not against the rules of the au pair program, it is frowned upon in American culture.
-In fact, most host families do not allow smoking in their homes and will not hire an au pair who smokes, even socially.
+While smoking or vaping is technically not against the rules of the Au Pair program, it is frowned upon in American culture.
+Most host families do not allow smoking in their homes and will not hire an au pair who smokes, even socially (smoking or vaping only occasionally in social situations).

-There are plenty of reasons not to smoke or vape.
+There are plenty of reasons not to smoke or vape, especially as an au pair.

-• It has been proven to cause illness, cancer, and death, including problems with the lungs and heart.
+• Smoking has been proven to cause illness, cancer, and death, including problems with the lungs and heart.
 Smoking kills over 480,000 people in the U.S. every year.

-• Medical professionals have recently starting to report deaths caused by vaping.
+• Medical professionals have recently started to report deaths caused by vaping.

-• Secondhand smoke increases the risk of cancer and other illnesses.
+• Secondhand smoke increases the risk of asthma, cancer, and other illnesses.
 It’s especially dangerous to children.

 • Host families with infants do not want the chemicals from smoke around their babies.
 This includes chemicals that remain in hair and clothes after smoking.

 • Smoking sets a bad example for host kids.
-They learn about the dangers of smoking in school, and they know not to do it.
+They learn about the dangers of smoking in school, so seeing their au pair smoke can cause confusing messages. .

 • Most host families don’t allow smoking, and if they become aware of smoking, they may end their placement.